47018rohit/rohit/README.md

 # Hi, I'm Rohit 👋

-I build interactive web experiences that feel alive — not just functional.
+I like building things for the web that move, react, and sometimes misbehave — in a good way.

 I’m interested in:
 - Creative frontend engineering (React, Canvas, Motion, UI systems)
-- Designing code that’s easy to understand, extend, and remix
-- The open web and tools for creators
+- Open, hackable tools for designers and developers

-### What I’m working on
+- Turning small ideas into systems people can remix

+### Currently experimenting with
-- Cursor-based masking and reveal systems
+- Cursor-based masking & reveal effects
-- Organic particle effects (dust, fire, motion trails)
+- Organic particles (dust, fire, motion trails)
-- A modular creative-dev portfolio built with Vite + React
+- A modular creative-dev playground built with Vite + React

-### How I think
+### How I build
-I care about:
-- Accessibility and performance as creative constraints
+- I treat performance and accessibility as creative constraints
-- Systems over demos
-- Code that teaches, not just runs
+- I design code to be explored, not just executed
+- I prefer systems over demos

 ---